- What is the US-Iran War Intensifies with Escalating Military Engagements story about?

 - Is the US-Iran War Intensifies with Escalating Military Engagements story accelerating or fading?

-- The narrative velocity is currently stable, primarily affecting the defense sector.
+- The narrative velocity is currently fading, primarily affecting the defense sector.